nicklafferty/craftycody/content/life/roe-v.wade-overturned.md

 7. Ectopic pregnancies

 These are the ones I found with a quick Google search.
 There are all kinds of things that can go wrong during pregnancy even in 2022.

+## What are the stages of pregnancy?

+I feel like this is important to understand because a lot of people believe that life begins at conception which, scientifically, isn't true.
+For a long time, it's merely a pile of cells developing inside a uterus- there is no life, it's not viable.
+We have to get away from calling fetuses and placentas "babies" because they just aren't.

+[Planned Parenthood describes the stages of pregnancy](https://www.plannedparenthood.org/learn/pregnancy/pregnancy-month-by-month) very well and illustrates what's going on in the body.